Jerry R. Balentine, DO, FACEP

 - What about the use of a laser in abdominal hernia repair?

 - What kind of anesthesia is used for abdominal hernia surgery?

 - Can strengthening the muscles make an abdominal hernia go away?

 - What can be done to prevent an abdominal hernia?

 - Are abdominal hernias inherited?

 - Do abdominal hernias usually develop on both sides of the body?

 - How can a person determine if a lump or swelling is an abdominal hernia?

-How is an abdominal hernia repaired?
+How is an abdominal hernia repaired and treated?